cofin/litestar-socketify/README.md

 # Litestar Socketify Plugin

 > [!WARNING]
-> Socketify currently has an issue with ASGI lifespans.
-This plugin is experimental (at best)
+> Socketify currently has an issue with [ASGI lifespans](https://github.com/cirospaciari/socketify.py/issues/135).
+This plugin should be considered experimental.

 ## Installation